 Fiat 500L Overview

-Built on a different platform from the cute little 500, the two-foot longer 500L looks good on paper but is let down by a jerky "dual clutch" automatic, a stiff ride, flat seats, and odd driving position.
-Around town, the 500L feels sluggish and hesitant.
+The 500L looks good on paper but is let down by a jerky "dual clutch" automatic, a stiff ride, flat seats, and odd driving position.
+Around town it feels sluggish and hesitant.
 The automated manual makes jerky shifs; go for the new conventional automatic eliminates that problem.
-This quasi-SUV responds eagerly in turns and handles securely at its limits.
+This quasi-wagon responds eagerly in turns and handles securely at its limits.
 But the driving position is odd, with a buslike steering-wheel rake and windshield pillars that hamper the view.
 We like the 500L's easy access, commodious interior, and spacious backseat.
-A tiny 5-inch screen is used for the simple UConnect system.
+A tiny 5-inch screen is used for the UConnect system.
 The 500L scored a Poor in the IIHS small-overlap crash test.
 First-year reliability has been well below average.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).